-Show all your Australian income (including all JPDA income) and deductions as instructed by TaxPack 2006 or e-tax.
+Show all your Australian income (including all JPDA income) and deductions as instructed by TaxPack 2008 or e-tax.

-Use one of the following worksheets to calculate your rebate.
+Use worksheet 4 or worksheet 5 on the next page to calculate your tax offset.
 Use worksheet 4 if the only Australian income you had was JPDA income; otherwise, use worksheet 5.
+If you are using worksheet 5, the example on the next page has been provided to assist you.